cosmos/sdk-tutorials/academy/xl-cosmjs/with-kepler.md

 ## With a locally running chain

 What if you wanted to experiment with your own chain while in development?

-Keplr does not know about your locally running chain by default.
-So, as you did with Theta, you need to inform Keplr about your chain.
-Therefore you _only_ need to change the `ChainInfo` to match the information about your chain, and to change the `rpcUrl` so that it points to your local port.
+Keplr does not know about locally running chains by default.
+As you did with Theta, you must inform Keplr about your chain: change `ChainInfo` to match the information about your chain, and change `rpcUrl` so that it points to your local port.

 ## Conclusion

-With this, you learned how to update your CosmJs GUI so that it integrates with Keplr.
+You have how updated your CosmJs GUI so that it integrates with Keplr.